Lithuanian Territorial Defense Force: April

 On April 6, Plechavičius was given an order to mobilize the entire country.
 He refused, saying that it was impossible until the formation of his existing detachment was finished; this increased the Germans' displeasure with him.
 Plechavičius wrote in his postwar memoirs that in late April, German plans to mobilize Lithuanians into the Wehrmacht became obvious, and LTDF headquarters began secretly organizing underground armed forces, to include Lithuanian Army officers, veterans of the Lithuanian Wars of Independence, and former members of Lithuanian Riflemen's Union all across Lithuania.
 The plans were to assemble around 75–80,000 men.
 Most of the organizational structure was laid, and it served as a basis for the armed anti-Soviet resistance.

 According to the LTDF commander's order of 28 April 1944, nine of the LTDF's battalions were combined into larger units.
 The 303rd, 305th, 306th, and 309th Battalions were combined into the Vilnius Infantry Regiment.
 Before that, the movement of the battalions to their intended destinations began.
 The 303rd Battalion was moved from Marijampolė to its new garrison in Trakai on April 15 General Staff Colonel Jonas Šlepetys was appointed commander of the Vilnius Infantry Regiment after being dismissed as commander of the 306th Battalion.

 The 301st, 308th, and 310th Battalions were combined into the Kaunas Infantry Regiment, with Colonel Tomas Vidugiris as its commander.
 At the beginning of May, the regimental commander received an order for the regiment to go to Vilnius.
 There, at the request of the SS leadership, the regiment was to be split up and deployed in companies.

 In April, the Polish AK in the Vilnius region attempted to begin negotiations with Plechavičius, proposing a non-aggression pact and cooperation against Nazi Germany.
 The Lithuanians refused and demanded that the Poles either abandon the disputed Vilnius region or subordinate themselves to the Lithuanians in their anti-Soviet struggle.
 Justina Smalkyté claims that the 305th Battalion, together with Lithuanian auxiliary policemen, was involved in the round-up of peasants from a predominantly Polish village on April 29 who were ultimately deported as forced labourers to Germany.
 In early May, the LTDF initiated a widespread anti-partisan operation against the Polish and Soviet partisans in the area.

 Even before the combat against Polish partisans, Plechavičius issued an order condemning unkind or even brutal treatment of any inhabitants of Lithuania, no matter what language they spoke, meaning that he forbade anti-Polish actions.
 Still, reports within the Polish Home Army (AK) accused the LTDF of anti-Polish aggression and murdering Polish civilians.
 The Lithuanian historian Arūnas Bubnys wrote that these casualties were most likely collateral damage in the crossfire between the Polish AK and the LTDF.
-Regardless, Polish researchers such as the sociologist Tadeusz Piotrowski, accuse LTDF units of committing atrocities against Polish civilians.
+Paweł Rokicki, however, states that 11 people were murdered in attacks on Polish localities, many others were beaten, and farms were also burned down, including the entire village of Adamowszczyzna.